Didier André

 Didier André (born 3 September 1974) is a race car driver born in Lyon, France.
-In the late 1990s, he competed in Indy Lights, driving in the Indy Racing League in 2001 and Nissan World Series from 2003 until the present day.
+In the late 1990s, he competed in Indy Lights, driving in the Indy Racing League in 2001 and World Series by Nissan from 2003 to 2004.
 During 2006, he drove in the Le Mans Series Championship, initially in LMP2 for the team Paul Belmondo Racing n°37 car, a Courage C65 with Ford power.
-Subsequently, he moved to the LMP1 championship winning Pescarolo Sport squad, where he won at Donington and Jarama, partnering Jean-Christophe Boullion and Emmanuel Collard.
+Subsequently, he moved to the LMP1 championship-winning Pescarolo Sport squad, where he won at Donington and Jarama, partnering Jean-Christophe Boullion and Emmanuel Collard.

+André made his Le Mans debut in the premier LMP900 category, in 2000.

+André's LMP675 class-winning Reynard in 2003.